rspamd/rspamd/doc/quickstart.md

 - Postfix MTA
 - Rmilter
 - Redis cache
-- Dovecot with sieve plugin to sort mail and learn by moving messages to `Junk` folder
+- Dovecot with Sieve plugin to sort mail and learn by moving messages to `Junk` folder

 For those who are planning migration from SpamAssassin, it might be useful to check the [SA migration guide](/doc/tutorials/migrate_sa.html)

 ## Preparation steps

 First of all, you need a working <abbr title="Mail Transfer Agent">MTA</abbr> that can send and receive email for your domain using <abbr title="Simple Mail Transfer Protocol">SMTP</abbr> protocol.
 In this guide, we describe the setup of the [Postfix MTA](http://www.postfix.org/).
-However, rspamd can work with other MTA software - you can find details in the [integration document](/doc/integration.html).
+However, Rspamd can work with other MTA software - you can find details in the [integration document](/doc/integration.html).

 ### TLS Setup

-It is strogly recommended to setup TLS for your mail system.
-We suggest to use certificates issued by [letsencrypt](https://letsencrypt.org) as they are free to use and are convenient to manage.
-To get such a certificate for your domain you need to allow letsencrypt to check your domain.
+It is strongly recommended to setup TLS for your mail system.
+We suggest to use certificates issued by [Let’s` ` Encrypt](https://letsencrypt.org) as they are free to use and are convenient to manage.
+To get such a certificate for your domain you need to allow Let’s` `Encrypt to check your domain.
 There are many tools available for these purposes, including the official client and couple of alternative clients, for example [acmetool](https://github.com/hlandau/acme).
 The setup is fairly simple: just type

     apt-get install acmetool
     acmetool quickstart